lustre-labs/lustre/examples/03-controlled-inputs/README.md

 Central to Lustre's architecture is the idea that your model is the single source of truth for your application's UI.
-This opens up the door to things like serialising progam state to load in the future, time-travel debugging, and rehydrating your app's state from a server.
+This opens up the door to things like serialising program state to load in the future, time-travel debugging, and rehydrating your app's state from a server.

 It also gives you tighter control of when and how to update your UI in response